gringer/prebowt/README.md

 | | | |   | | | |
 T G C A   8 4 2 1
 ```

-To increase search speed for large structures, the transform is
-supplemented by a delta index, which stores the counts of bases
-(i.e. A/C/G/T in the sequence) relative to the expected count at that
-location based on an assumption that base frequencies are equal (this
-will have poor performance for non-random sequences).
-This has a
-similar structure to the FM-index that is frequently coupled with the
-BWT structure, essentially using buckets but excluding the need for
-super-buckets that store explicit counts.
-To save a few bits,
-ambiguous counts and end markers (N/$) are stored separately and do
-not adjust the counts for the specified bases.

 The transform stores an encoded, sorted form of sequence prefixes and
 can support multiple sequences by sorting identical sequences based on